I Won An Award!

 The Love Bat metaphor is more than apt, as they’re both biologists, and Angelo works for the Natural History Museum where he actually studies bats.

-Bells started ringing when he told me about his job, as Maggie and Amanda – another couple I married a few year ago and became friends with – also lived in New York, where Maggie works at the Natural History Museum, and I knew she’d studied bats.
+Bells started ringing when he told me about his job, as Maggie and Amanda – another couple I married a few year ago and became friends with – also lived in New York, where Maggie works at the Natural History Museum, and I knew they’d studied bats.

 I’d show you a picture of Maggie and Amanda, but they’ve since split up.
-However Maggie and Angelo are still friends, and it was fun to surprise her with a photo from the wedding!
+However Maggie and Angelo are still friends, and it was fun to surprise them with a photo from the wedding!

 The Loveliest Review